johannesstroebele91/mongodb-library/operations/crud/read.md

 - all documents are returned by passing no parameter
 - a nicer format for an output can be archived via `db.products.find().pretty()`
+- not all documents are return
+  - MongoDB aborts after a certian amount of objects
+  - because MongoDB does not encourage to return like 20 million objects
+  - but the command `it` can be used to show more
+  - this is because MongoDB does not return
+    - an array of objects
+    - but a cursor object that enables to cycle through the results
+    - the function `.toArray()` will exhaust the cursor object and show everything

 # findOne()